 Sian Balsom Chair of the Board of Trustees said: "I would like to thank the Big Lottery Fund for enabling Scarborough & Ryedale Carers Resource to continue with this much needed project.
 We can now work with many more Young Adult Carers who are missing out on this much needed support.
 The grant will help address the transition from young carers to adult carers as well as supporting parent carers.
 To be in a position where we can dedicate more resources to Young Adult Carers will make a real difference to the lives of these young people."

 Took place on Thursday 14th January at Stephen Joseph Theatre

 The event was hosted by Elizabeth McPherson (Chief Officer) and David Jackson (Young Adult Carers Project Lead).
 The turnout was amazing, representatives from organisations across Scarborough, Whitby and Ryedale attended to show their support for the project!
 The Mayor, Councillor Thomas W Fox and his wife, Mayoress Ros Fox also attended and showed a great deal of support for the project.
-Councillor Fox pledged to attend the project’s Steering Group meetings to provide input to help grow the project.
+Councillor Fox pledged to attend the project’s Focus Group meetings to provide input to help grow the project.

 The theme of the day was ‘Hidden Heroes’, and the message to take away was that Young Adult Carers are ‘Hidden Heroes’ who selflessly care for the needs of others, often ignoring their own needs and aspirations.
 As a show of support, the professionals that attended (including the Mayor) were encouraged to don their super hero masks and strike a heroic pose for a collection of photos that will be used to encourage other professionals to support family carers they may come across in their own day-to-day work.